TheWizardTower/TheWizardTower.github.io/posts/2019_12_07_main_is_not_pure/main_is_not_pure.md

+Many thanks to [Michael Snoyman](http://snoyman.com) for both helping to inspire, and then providing comments and feedback.
+Any remaining defects are my responsibility!

 One of Haskell's defining feature is the fact that it tracks effects in its type system.
 As such, much ado is made around "pure functions" -- functions that do no I/O -- and functions that do perform I/O. However, if you stick around long enough, you'll hear something quite curious -- people will describe `main` as a pure function.

 At first glance, this seems only true in some specific examples.
 Say: